rytisss/ZoomOCR/QuickStart/README.md

-## 2. Quick start.
-Digit recognition and association
+## Quick start.
+Digits recognition and association

 This software has 2 sport modes: basketball and hockey/handball.
 Each of them have sport-specific features.